 Chandrakant Panchal - Lead Independent Director - Dr. Panchal is the Founder of Axcelon Biopolymers Corp., a biotechnology company where he is Chairman, CEO and CSO.
-From 1989 to 1999 he was Co-Founder, President, and CEO of Procyon Biopharma Inc., which he took public on the TSXV in 1998 and later on TSX in 2000.
+From 1989 to 1999 he was Co-Founder, President, and CEO of Procyon Biopharma Inc., which he took public on the TSXV in 1998 and later on the TSX in 2000.
 Thereafter, Dr. Panchal was CSO at Procyon until its merger with Cellpep, Inc (2006).
 He was then Senior Executive VP of Business Development at the merged entity, Ambrilia Biopharma Inc. During his term at Procyon and Ambrilia, he led several licensing and M&A transactions with pharmaceutical and biotechnology companies relating to cancer and HIV drugs developed by the company.
-Dr. Panchal sits on multiple public company boards and was until recently, a board member of MaRS Innovation and Avivagen (TSXV:VIV).
+Dr. Panchal sits on the boards of Pure Global Cannabis Inc. (as Chairman)

+(TSXV:PURE), Canadian Oil Recovery & Remediation Enterprises (TSXV:CVR), Avicanna Inc.(as Lead Director) (TSX:AVCN) and was until recently, a board member of MaRS Innovation and Avivagen (TSXV:VIV).
 Dr. Panchal obtained a PhD in biochemical engineering from Western University.

 Andrew Strong - Director - Mr. Strong has been a partner at Pillsbury Winthrop Shaw Pittman since 2015 and leads the Life Sciences Team (Houston, TX).
-Mr. Strong has represented numerous Fortune 500 clients as well as public universities, and state and local government entities in federal and state court litigation and regulatory proceedings.
-From 2009 to 2011 Mr. Strong served as the General Counsel and Compliance Officer for the Texas A&M University System where he led efforts to secure a multi-billion dollar federal contract to serve as a first line of defense for influenza pandemics and biological threats.
-As part of that effort, he led the formation of a state-owned biomanufacturing company (Kalon Biotherapeutics) and was subsequently appointed CEO of Kalon that would develop and manufacture biologics for clinical and commercial supply for pharmaceutical and biotech companies.
+Mr. Strong represents life sciences companies from early stage biotech start-ups to publicly-traded and fully integrated pharmaceutical companies.
+From 2009 to 2011,Mr. Strong served as the General Counsel and Compliance Officer for the Texas A&M University System where he led efforts to secure a multi-billion dollar federal contract to serve as a first line of defense for influenza pandemics and biological threats.
+As part of that effort, he led the formation of a state-owned biomanufacturing company (Kalon Biotherapeutics) and was subsequently appointed founding CEO of Kalon that would develop and manufacture biologics for clinical and commercial supply for pharmaceutical and biotech companies.
 In addition to raising capital, Mr. Strong oversaw the successful sale, in 2014, of Kalon to a subsidiary of FUJIFILM Corporation and Mitsubishi Corporation.
 Mr. Strong has a J.D., Law from South Texas College of Law.
+Mr. Strong was a Director and Chair of the Compensation Committee for Braemer Hotels & Resorts which is listed on the NYSE from November 2013 to May 2017.

 Rosemina Merchant - Director and Chief Development Officer - Ms. Merchant has 30 years of experience in the development of biopharmaceuticals.
-Most recently, Ms. Merchant was Senior VP of Development and Regulatory Affairs at Sophiris (formerly, Protox Therapeutics Inc.) and responsible for development of PRX302 for prostate cancer and BPH.
+Most recently, Ms. Merchant was Senior VP of Development and Regulatory Affairs at Sophiris and responsible for development of PRX302 for prostate cancer and BPH.
 She transitioned PRX302, a discovery project to a late stage clinical program in less than 6 years.
 During that time, she executed multiple clinical trials, managed Canadian and United States regulatory filings and led all CMC related outsourcing activities in the United States and Europe.
 In 1992, Nina co-founded, IntelliGene Expressions, Inc., a biologics CDMO, where she was VP of Manufacturing and Chief Operating Officer.
 Nina also held a variety of senior level positions at KS Biomedix, Bioniche, GE LifeSciences, Sanofi Pasteur and Alberta Innovates.
 Her education includes a MESc. in Biochemical Engineering from Western University.